Dear You: Tributes and accolades

 Several of the songs have been covered for different tribute albums over the years: three for So Much for Letting Go: A Tribute to Jawbreaker Vol. 1 (2003); seven for Bad Scene, Everyone's Fault: Jawbreaker Tribute (2003); and ten for What's the Score?
 (2015).
 Gordon Withers covered "Fireman" and "Accident Prone" for his album Jawbreaker on Cello (2019), which came about from his involvement in the Jawbreaker documentary Don't Break Down (2017).
-Standalone covers of "Accident Prone" by Glacier Veins and "Unlisted Track" by the Story So Far have also been released.
+Standalone covers of "Accident Prone" by Glacier Veins and "Unlisted Track" by The Story So Far have also been released.
 In 2022, the labels Lavasocks and Sell the Heart Records collaborated on a tribute album of Dear You, titled Lawbreaker – Dear Who?.
-Intended to coincide with that album's 25th anniversary, it features covers from the likes of Jonah Matranga and Middle-Aged Queers.
-Saves the Day and Thrice had cited songs from Dear You as influencing one of their albums; while My Chemical Romance would specifically work with Cavallo on The Black Parade (2006) after learning of his involvement on Dear You, which had influenced their previous album Three Cheers for Sweet Revenge (2004).
+Intended to coincide with the album's 25th anniversary, it features covers from the likes of Jonah Matranga and Middle-Aged Queers.
+Saves the Day and Thrice had cited songs from Dear You as influencing one of their albums.
+My Chemical Romance specifically worked with Cavallo on The Black Parade (2006) after learning of his involvement on Dear You, which had influenced their previous album, Three Cheers for Sweet Revenge (2004).
+Members of Brand New, Fall Out Boy, the Foo Fighters, Paramore and Sparta have expressed admiration for Dear You.

 Dear You has appeared on various best-of emo album lists by Alternative Press, Kerrang!, LA Weekly, NME, and Rolling Stone, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Similarly, "Accident Prone" appeared on a best-of emo songs list by Vulture.
-Stereogum named "Jet Black" in their list of "30 Emo Songs: Late 90s & Early 2000s Essentials", stating that its "introspective and nuanced songwriting" would act as a forerunner for Schwarzenbach's subsequent work with Jets to Brazil.
+Stereogum named "Jet Black" in their list of "30 Emo Songs: Late 90s & Early 2000s Essentials", stating that its "introspective and nuanced songwriting" acted as a forerunner for Schwarzenbach's subsequent work with Jets to Brazil.
 Several tracks from the album have similarly appeared on best-of lists for Jawbreaker songs by Alternative Press, God Is in the TV, Louder and Stereogum.